Fort Vasai: Pre-Portuguese Era

-The Greek merchant Cosma Indicopleustes is known to have visited the areas around Vasai in the 6th century and the Chinese traveller Xuanzang later on June or July 640.
+The Greek merchant Cosma Indicopleustes is known to have visited the areas around Vasai in the 6th century, and the Chinese traveller Xuanzang in June or July 640.
 According to historian José Gerson da Cunha, during this time, Vasai and its surrounding areas appeared to have been ruled by the Chalukya dynasty of Karnataka.

-Until the 11th century, several Arabian geographers had mentioned references to towns nearby Vasai, like Thane and Nala Sopara, but no references had been made to Vasai.
-Vasai was later ruled by the Silhara dynasty of Konkan and eventually passed to the Seuna dynasty.
-It was head of district under the Seuna (1184-1318).
-Later being conquered by the Gujarat Sultanate, a few years later Barbosa (1514) described it under the name Baxay (pronounced Basai) as a town with a good seaport belonging to the king of Gujarat.
+Until the 11th century, several Arabian geographers had mentioned references to towns nearby, like Thane and Nala Sopara, but no references had been made to Vasai.
+Vasai was later ruled by the Silhara dynasty of Konkan and eventually passed to the Yadava dynasty.
+It was the head of district under the Yadavas (1184–1318).
+Later, being conquered by the Gujarat Sultanate, a few years later Barbosa (1514) described it under the name Baxay (pronounced Basai) as a town with a good seaport belonging to the king of Gujarat.